 National franchise versus local independent

-A local independent scooper is often 10-20% cheaper than a national franchise because there is no franchise fee built into the rate, and many will negotiate on routing or frequency.
-The trade-off is consistency: franchises carry standardized insurance, uniformed staff, satisfaction guarantees, and reliable scheduling backed by a corporate system.
-An independent's quality depends entirely on that one operator.
-For a recurring service where reliability matters, weigh the small savings of an independent against the accountability of a franchise, and check reviews either way.
+A local independent often comes in 10-20% under a national franchise, mostly because there is no franchise fee baked into the rate, and many will haggle on routing or frequency.
+What you give up is consistency.
+Franchises bring standardized insurance, uniformed staff, satisfaction guarantees, and scheduling backed by a corporate system.
+With an independent, the quality is only as good as that one operator.
+For a recurring service where reliability matters, weigh the small savings against the accountability, and read the reviews either way.

 Cost example: a real two-dog household